2023 U.S. Property Taxes by State Report

 Although Illinois has the second-highest property tax rate in the U.S., homeowners face noticeably lower tax bills here than in New Jersey, thanks to the state’s significantly lower median home value.
 However, Illinois homeowners still pay the sixth-highest median property tax bill in the country.
 Its 6.25% sales tax is also on the heftier side and is joined by a 4.95% state income tax.

-Connecticut’s property taxes are among the absolute highest in the U.S., tied with New Hampshire at a 2.13% effective property tax rate.
-As a result, Connecticut homeowners pay the third-highest property tax rate in the U.S. And, since Connecticut’s median home value trends higher than that of New Hampshire, Connecticut’s tax dues surpass New Hampshire’s property tax bills in sheer dollar amount.
+Connecticut’s property taxes are among the absolute highest in the U.S. As a result, Connecticut homeowners pay the third-highest property tax rate in the U.S. And, since Connecticut’s median home value trends higher than that of New Hampshire, Connecticut’s tax dues surpass New Hampshire’s property tax bills in sheer dollar amount.
 It’s also worth mentioning that while New Hampshire charges no sales tax, Connecticut’s state sales and use tax is 6.35%, the 11th highest nationwide.

 4. New Hampshire